If your child is unable to breathe, cry, talk or cough, they may be choking.

 Step 4 - call 112 or 999

-Keep doing 5 back blows and 5 abdominal thrusts.
+Keep doing 5 back slaps and 5 abdominal thrusts.
 Do this until the object pops out, the ambulance arrives or your child is unresponsive.

 Important

-If your child is unresponsive, you will need to begin CPR (cardio pulmonary resuscitation).
+If your child is unresponsive, you will need to begin cardio pulmonary resuscitation (CPR).

-The emergency phone operator will also guide you through how to give CPR.
+The emergency phone operator will guide you through how to give CPR.

-If you see the object during PCR, remove it with your fingers.
+If you see the object during CPR, remove it with your fingers.
 Do not place your fingers into your child's mouth if you cannot see the object.

-If the object does come out, you should still get medical help afterwards.
-This is in case part of the object remains or your child has had an injury during the procedure.
+If the object comes out, you should still get medical help.
+This is in case part of the object remains or your child gets injured during the procedure.

 Do not use anti-choking devices if your child is choking.
 These are devices that clear the airway by using suction.
 There is not enough research on how well they work and how safe they are.

-If you use an anti-choking device you could delay getting the correct treatment for choking.
+If you use an anti-choking device it could delay you from getting the correct treatment for choking.

 Always follow the first aid steps for choking in children age 1 or older.